cla1/cla1.github.io/_posts/2018-12-03-design-manifesto.md

 # Teamwork Makes the Dream Work

 At the start of this project, me, Kenneth, and Landon were randomly put together to form a group.
 However, by the end of this semester, we managed to become a team.
 What's the distinction?
 A group is just a collection of people, but a team is a cohesive unit that cooperates to achieve a goal.
-As Katzenbach and Smith assert, "no group ever becomes a team until it can hold itself accountable as a team," and the importance of this was probably one of the most stunning realizations (Katzenbach and Smith, The Discipline of Teams).
+As Katzenbach and Smith assert, "no group ever becomes a team until it can hold itself accountable as a team," and the importance of this was probably one of my most stunning realizations (Katzenbach and Smith, The Discipline of Teams).
 From this process, I learned two very important aspects of working in a team:

 ### 1. Be Unnecessarily Explicit